sdiehl/wiwinwlh/tutorial.md

 #endif
 ```

-It can also be abused to do terrible things like metaprogrammming with strings,
+It can also be abused to do terrible things like metaprogramming with strings,
 but please don't do this.

 Historical Extensions